 This Access Arrangement Information document has been prepared, in accordance with Rule 43(1) of the National Gas Rules 2008 (NGR), to provide Users and Prospective Users with sufficient information to understand the derivation of the access arrangement and its compliance with the NGR.

-This Access Arrangement Information accompanies the access arrangement for the Victorian Transmission System (VTS) for the period 1 January 2013 to 31 December 2017.
-The access arrangement will on 1 July 2013.
+This Access Arrangement Information accompanies the access arrangement for the Victorian Transmission System (VTS) for the period 1 July 2013 to 31 December 2017.
+The access arrangement commenced on 1 July 2013.

 Pipeline Overview